airribarrac/pseudoflow-parametric-cut-v2/README.md

 # Hochbaum's Pseudoflow (HPF) Algorithm for (2-Piecewise Linear) Fully Parametric Minimum Cut
-This package provides a parametric implementation of pseudoflow for minimum cut on directed graphs.
+This package provides a fully parametric implementation of pseudoflow for minimum cut on directed graphs.
 In the parametric minimum cut problem, the capacity of source-adjacent arcs is monotone non-decreasing in the parameter `lambda` whereas the capacity of sink-adjacent arcs is monotone non-increasing in `lambda`.
 This solver requires that the capacities of source and sink adjacent arcs are 2-piecewise linear in `lambda`: `capacity = max(0, constant + multiplier * lambda)`.

 This fully parametric solver finds the optimal minimum cut for all `lambda` values in a given range.
 The solution for all lambda values is represented with `O(n)` intervals for the parameter lambda.
 In each interval, the optimal minimum cut remains the same.